top of page

 Back pain when traveling is just awful.
 And, it happens to so many people.
 Fortunately, there are several things that can be done to make the trip a little better.

 I can't tell you how many people come to my chiropractic office with debilitating back pain just days before having to travel.
 It's usually a business trip they "absolutely can not miss" or a dream vacation they've been planning for years.
-In either case, after providing a good chiropractic adjustment, here are many of the things I educate my patients on before their journey.
+In either case, after providing a good chiropractic adjustment, there are many tips and strategies I educate my patients on before their journey.

 When traveling, sitting for an extended period of time can be challenging even for the healthiest of backs.
 More than standing and much more than lying down, static seated posture actually generates the most pressure on the spine out of any position.
 For individuals dealing with back problems, this excess pressure can lead to significant pain and ultimately an agonizing trip.